Jubilee House Community – Center for Development in Central America

-CDCA Staff Bios 2016: (grouped by general areas of responsibility)
+CDCA Staff Bios 2018: (grouped by general areas of responsibility)

-is our Projects Director.
+César is our Projects Director.
 He is a community organizing genius who has been with the CDCA since before we arrived in Nicaragua.
 He is a native of Ciudad Sandino who understands people and all their quirks better than just about anyone else, and who understands cultural differences between Nicaraguans and the U.S. folks with whom he works.
-Over the past 20 years he’s also become an expert in organics and served a term on the International Board of organic certifier OCIA; as well as becoming an expert in organizational development for co-ops.
+Over the years he’s also become an expert in organics and served a term on the International Board of organic certifier OCIA; as well as becoming an expert in organizational development for co-ops.

-can build or fix anything.
+Rogelio can build or fix anything.
 He keeps our old buildings from falling completely apart, and builds new ones to withstand the strongest earthquakes.
 For any problem, he knows the person who can help and where to buy the parts we need.
 As head of construction, he also plans for and supervises volunteer work crews.
 He is committed to the vision of the CDCA and pitches in as needed, professionally and personally.

-is a skilled mason and now Rogelio’s right-hand man.
+Pedro is a skilled mason and now Rogelio’s right-hand man.
 His family was relocated to Nueva Vida after Hurricane Mitch, and he first began working with us as a volunteer helping to build the clinic in exchange for coupons for his family to see the doctors.

-works in construction and maintenance with Pedro and Rogelio, and is especially adept making volunteer brigades laugh while they work.
+Lucas works in construction and maintenance with Pedro and Rogelio, and is especially adept making volunteer brigades laugh while they work.

-prepares delicious Nicaraguan-style lunches for groups.
+Francis prepares delicious Nicaraguan-style lunches for groups.
 She travels over an hour each way on public buses to get to/from work.